NareshKumarnk/Classification-Models/README.md

 # Classification Models
 The folder 'Task 1' consists of the code, dataset, documentation,screenshots and video file link for the classification of person whose salary is below or above 50k <br>
-The folder 'Task 2' consists of the code, dataset, documentation,screenshots and video file link for the second question
+The folder 'Task 2' consists of the code, dataset, documentation,screenshots and video file link for the classification of Social_Network_Ads